NRS 115 is the chapter in the Nevada Revised Statutes that concerns the homestead law.

 PROCEDURES FOR RECORDING DECLARATION OF HOMESTEAD

 - Complete the Homestead Declaration form.
 The form must be printed legibly in black ink.
 Text cannot extend beyond the one-inch margins on all sides of the form.
-An additional $25.00 recording fee could be applied if the form does not meet these requirements at time of recording.

 - Sign in the presence of a Notary Public